Achieving metrological limits using ancilla-free quantum error-correcting codes: Preliminaries: QEC sensing

 where $\norm{\cdot}$ is the operator norm.
 Moreover, the HL coefficient, defined by,

 cannot be surpassed via arbitrary adaptive quantum strategies~\cite{wan2022bounds}, indicating the optimality of QEC.
-When HNLS fails, we must have $F(\rho_\omega(t)) = O(N)$ and the optimal SQL coefficient $\sup_{t > 0} \lim_{N\rightarrow \infty} {F(\rho_\omega(t))}/{(Nt)}$ is also achievable using QEC~\cite{zhou2019optimal} (see also \appref{app:SQL}).
+When HNLS fails, we must have $F(\rho_\omega(t)) = O(N)$ and the optimal SQL coefficient $\sup_{t > 0} \lim_{N\rightarrow \infty} {F(\rho_\omega(t))}/{(Nt)}$ is also achievable using QEC~\cite{zhou2019optimal}.
 We will say a QEC code \emph{achieves the optimal HL (or SQL)} if and only if there is a corresponding QEC strategy that achieves the HL (or SQL) and its optimal coefficient.